Interval Garside Structures for the Complex Braid Groups B(e,e,n): Introduction

 \end{theorem}

-The previous construction gives rise to an interval structure.
-The interval monoid is $M([1,w])$.
-When $M([1,w])$ is a Garside monoid, its group of fractions exists and is denoted by $G(M([1,w]))$.
-We call it the interval group.
-We will give a seminal example of this structure.
-It shows that Artin-Tits groups admit interval structures.
+The monoid $M([1,w])$ is called an interval Garside monoid.
+Since it is a Garside monoid, its group of fractions exists and is denoted by $G(M([1,w]))$.
+We call it an interval Garside group.
+An interval Garside structure consists of an interval Garside monoid and its group of fractions.
+We will give a classical example of this structure.
+It shows that Artin-Tits groups admit interval Garside structures.
+For proofs and details about the statements given in this example, see Chapter 9, Section 1.3 in \cite{GarsideBookPatrick}.